 In this paper we analyzed and compared delay performance of network coding and cooperative diversity under the common framework.
-Specifically, we analyzed the expected file completion delay of a K-packet file broadcast to N users in a single hop wireless network as $N \rightarrow \infty$.
+Specifically, we analyzed the expected file completion delay of a K-packet file broadcast to N users in a single-hop wireless network as $N \to \infty$ .
 The results show that no technique is superior to the other in all regimes of different file lengths K.

-In the regime of large file transmissions where K grows at least as fast as $(\log N)^r$, r > 1, random linear coding achieves better performance.
-Its delay is within a factor less or equal than two of the optimal delay K, whereas the average cooperation delay scales asymptotically as 2K.
+In the regime of large file transmissions where K grows at least as fast as $(\log N)^r$ , r > 1, random linear coding achieves better performance at a small packet loss probability.
+Its delay is within a factor of two of the optimal delay K, whereas the average cooperation delay scales asymptotically as 2K.
+In this regime, the average delay of random linear coding grows with the packet loss probability, whereas the average delay of cooperative scheduling delay remains constant provided that a sufficient number of nodes is allowed to cooperate.
 On the other hand, in the fixed K regime, cooperation outperforms network coding.
 In this regime, network coding delay grows logarithmically with network size N, while cooperation retains its near-optimal delay of 2K.

-In summary, the results indicate that in order to achieve near-optimal expected delay in both file length regimes one should choose network coding when broadcasting large files and cooperative scheduling for transmission of smaller files.
+In summary, the results indicate that in order to achieve near-optimal expected delay in both file length regimes and a small packet loss probability, one should choose network coding when broadcasting large files and cooperative scheduling for transmission of smaller files.